dirigeants/klasa/.github/PULL_REQUEST_TEMPLATE/DOCUMENTATION.md

 ---
 name: Correct or Add new Documentations
-about: In case some documentations were wrong
+about: In case some documentations were wrong.

 ---